cogini/mix_deploy/README.md

 See `lib/mix/tasks/deploy.ex` for the details of more obscure options.

-If you need to make changes not supported by the config options, then you can check the templates into source control from `rel/templates/deploy` and make your own changes.
-You can also check in the generated scripts in the `bin` dir.
+If you need to make changes not supported by the config options, then you can check the templates in `rel/templates/deploy` into source control and make your own changes.
+Or you can check in the generated scripts in the `bin` dir.
 Contributions are welcome!

 The list of templates to generate is in the `templates` config var.